vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     ![Select provisioner for shared services cluster](img/tko-on-vsphere/66-shared-service-2.png)

+1. On the Cluster Details Page
-1. Enter a name for the cluster and select the cluster group to which you want to attach your cluster.
-Cluster names must be unique within an organization.
-For the cluster group, you can optionally enter a description and apply labels.
+- Enter a name for the cluster (Cluster names must be unique within an organization).
+- select the cluster group to which you want to attach your cluster.
+- Select Cluster Class by clicking on the down arrow button.
+- Use the NSXALB_Labels created for shared cluster on AKO Deployment.

     ![Cluster name and cluster group](img/tko-on-vsphere/67-shared-service-3.png)

-1. On the Configure page, specify the following items:
+5. On the **Configure** page, specify the following:

-   * Select the Data center name.
+   - Update the vCenter details and tlsThumbprint for the authentication.
-   * Select the Kubernetes version and OS version to use for the cluster.
+   - Select the Kubernetes version to use for the cluster by template option.
 The latest supported version is preselected for you.
 You can choose the desired Kubernetes version by clicking on the down arrow button.
-   * Provide the SSH Public key to deploy the VMs in vCenter.
-   * Provide the Network name to deploy the K8S nodes in vCenter.
-   * You can optionally define an alternative CIDR for the pod and the service.
-The pod CIDR and service CIDR cannot be changed after the cluster is created.
-   * You can optionally specify a proxy configuration to use for this cluster.

-    **Note:** The scope of this document doesn't cover the use of a proxy for Tanzu Kubernetes Grid deployment.
-If your environment uses a proxy server to connect to the internet, ensure that the proxy configuration object includes the CIDRs for the pod, ingress, and egress from the workload network of the Management Cluster in the **No proxy list**, as described in [Create a Proxy Configuration Object for a Tanzu Kubernetes Grid Service Cluster Running in vSphere with Tanzu](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-B4760775-388A-45B5-A707-2191E9E4F41F.html#GUID-B4760775-388A-45B5-A707-2191E9E4F41F).
+   - Select required datacenter ,resourcePool , folder , network , and datastore
+   - Update sshAuthorizedKeys

     ![Kubernetes version, network and storage options](img/tko-on-vsphere/68-shared-service-4.png)

-1. Select the resources for backing this cluster.
-Provide the resource pool, VM folder, and datastore information.
+1. Update POD CIDR and Service CIDR if necessary.

     ![Resources backing the cluster](img/tko-on-vsphere/69-shared-service-5.png)